 Xiao Long Bao (小笼包）

-In English, Xiao Long Bao is otherwise known as soup dumplings.
+In the English language, Xiao Long Bao is otherwise known as soup dumplings.
 These chubby dumplings are filled with broth made from liquefied gelatin and chopped pork.
-Crimped on the top, the soup dumplings are sometimes filled with crab meat instead.
+Then, dim sum masters will crimp the top of the soup dumplings.
+They are sometimes also filled with crab meat instead.

 Char Siu Bao (叉烧包)

-Like Har Gow and Siu Mai, steamed barbequed pork buns are a must-try dish for anyone visiting a speciality restaurant for the first time.
-The sweet barbecued pork filling is wrapped in white dough.
+Like Har Gow and Siu Mai, steamed barbecue pork buns are a must-try dish for anyone visiting a speciality restaurant for the first time.
+The sweet, barbecue pork filling is wrapped in white dough.
 Then, the buns are steamed before serving.

-This refers to steamed rice noodle roll with a variety of fillings.
-The standard options for these rice noodle rolls include barbecued pork, beef, shrimp and scallops.
+This refers to a steamed rice noodle roll with a variety of fillings.
+The standard options for these rice noodle rolls include barbecue pork, beef, shrimp, and scallops.
 You can also order plain Chueng fun, which would make this a good vegetarian option.